bseverac/spree-pp-website-standard/README.md

 The payment link can be encrypted using an SSL key pair and a PayPal public key.
 In order to attempt this encryption, the following elements must be available.
 If these are not available a normal link will be generated.

-Spree::Paypal::Config[:encrypted] must be set to true.
+Spree::PaypalWebsiteStandard::Config.encrypted must be set to true.
-Spree::Paypal::Config[:cert_id] must be set to a valid certificate id.
+Spree::PaypalWebsiteStandard::Config.cert_id must be set to a valid certificate id.
-Spree::Paypal::Config[:ipn_secret] must be set to a string considered secret.
+Spree::PaypalWebsiteStandard::Config.ipn_secret must be set to a string considered secret.
 Application must have a Rails.root/certs directory with following files:

     app_cert.pem # application certificate